noahehall/theBookOfNoah/linux/docker/docker_new.md

     - any software run with docker is run isnide a container
     - software running inside docker containers interface directly with the hosts linux kernel
   - containers started from the same image dont share changes to their file system
+  - the running state of a container is directly tied to the state of a single running process inside the container

 ## images
   - a bundled snapshot of all the files that should be available to programs running inside a container -